 First things first, make sure your emails are going to your spam folder (especially if you use Yahoo!).
 If LINGUIST emails are being tagged as spam, be sure to remove them from from your spam folder so your email client learns that they are not spam.
 If this doesn’t solve the problem, try adding us to your contacts.

-‘I use Yahoo! and have been unsubscribed due to excessive bounces.’
+‘I have been unsubscribed due to excessive bounces.’

-This seems to be an issue specific to Yahoo accounts.
-The list server is configured to automatically unsubscribe or stop mailing to accounts that bounce too many times the LINGUIST List emails.
-This is necessary to avoid unnecessary internet data traffic and also unnecessary data transmission costs to closed accounts or non-responsive servers.
-New configurations of the Yahoo email servers seem to cause problems to many mailing lists, even ours.
+This seems to be an issue with some Yahoo domains, but in particular with services that make use of the Trend Micro spam filter on their mail servers.
+The list server is configured to automatically unsubscribe or stop mailing to accounts that bounce too many times the LINGUIST List emails (LINGUIST and LINGLITE, but also other lists that we host).
+This is crucial to avoid unnecessary internet data traffic and also unnecessary data transmission costs to closed accounts or non-responsive servers.
+New configurations of some Yahoo email servers seem to cause problems to many mailing lists, even ours.
 Our list server has been configured to fully comply with the Yahoo requirements and specifications.
 If you are unsubscribed automatically, you will receive an email about that.
 Either follow the instructions to subscribe again, or consider changing the email service provider to avoid future automatic unsubscriptions.

 If you have problems with the described processes or any additional question or issue, feel free to contact us.